The Legend of the Lone Ranger: Shooting

-This film was shot in New Mexico, Utah, Colorado and California starting April 1980.
+This film was shot in New Mexico, Utah, Colorado and California starting in April 1980.
 Many scenes were shot in Monument Valley, Carson National Forest, Santa Fe National Forest, and Valley of Fire State Park.
 The fictional border town of Del Rio was constructed twenty miles outside Santa Fe, New Mexico.

 Spilsbury was reportedly difficult during the shoot.
-“He came onto the set as if he was playing the role of a movie star,” says Lloyd.
+“He came onto the set as if he was [sic] playing the role of a movie star,” says Christopher Lloyd.
 “I don’t know whether it was an affectation that he chose to bring with him, or whether he sincerely felt that that’s what was called for.
 And this was a problem from beginning to end.
 He did things that simply hindered the production.”
 This included getting involved in several brawls at night during the shoot.

-The movie's ballad-narration, The Man in the Mask, was performed by country music artist Merle Haggard, and composed by John Barry with lyrics written by Dean Pitchford of Footloose and Sing fame.
+The movie's ballad-narration, "The Man in the Mask," was performed by country music artist Merle Haggard, and composed by John Barry with lyrics written by Dean Pitchford of Footloose and Sing fame.

 The filmmakers were unhappy with Spilsbury's acting.
 "You just never believed what he was saying because he memorized the lines but he had never internalized them,” says Jim Van Wyck, who was a DGA assistant director trainee on the film.
 “It was like he was reading the script, but the intonations were wrong.”
 This dialogue was eventually overdubbed for the entire movie by actor James Keach.

 "His inflections were a little strange, but I actually didn’t think he was that bad, to be honest with you,” says Keach.
 “I don’t know why they didn’t have him redo it.
 But it was a very well-paying job at the time, so I accepted it.”

 Five horses were used to play Silver.

 The film was part of a brief revival of the Western in 1980, which also included The Long Riders, Heaven's Gate and The Mountain Men.